Jimbly/dcexjam2025/README.md

 * Space on map screen after exit button selected is activating Wait, not closing the window
 * change W icon to basic attack icon when engaged
 * show actual item instead of chest graphic when there's a single item

+Bugs:
+* simultaneously: B ready'd by moving into battle zone.
+A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready

 Credits
 =======